International Community Radio Taipei

-International Community Radio Taipei (ICRT; 台北國際社區廣播電台 (Táiběi Guójì Shèqū Guǎngbō Diàntái)) is Taiwan's only English-language radio station.
+International Community Radio Taipei (ICRT; 台北國際社區廣播電台 (Táiběi Guójì Shèqū Guǎngbō Diàntái)) is Taiwan's only English-language radio station and first radio station in Taiwan that caters to foreigners.
 Prior to 1979, the station served the U.S. military personnel in Taiwan as the Armed Forces Network Taiwan (AFNT).
 When the United States broke diplomatic ties with the Republic of China in 1979, the American business community, with the help of the ROC government, reorganized the station into ICRT.

 History

 Origins

 From 1957 to 1979, the station served the US military community in Taiwan as the Armed Forces Network Taiwan (AFNT).
 After the United States broke diplomatic ties with the Republic of China on Taiwan in 1979, Rear Admiral James B. Linder, last commander of the United States Taiwan Defense Command (USTDC), informed a letter to the Taiwanese Government Information Office (GIO) pointing out that equipments of the AFNT be transferred to the ROC Government by the US Federal Government without compensation.
 The new radio station, under the name of ICRT, was reorganized by the American Chamber of Commerce in Taipei (AmCham) and the ROC government.